 EL Category: Expedition

-Activity Description: (P7) Students investigate how climate and elevation impact forest ecosystems in the eastern United States, Great Smoky Mountains; learn tree identification and point-transect sampling
+Activity Description: Students investigate how climate and elevation impact forest ecosystems in the eastern United States, Great Smoky Mountains; learn tree identification and point-transect sampling

 Contact: Dr. Shannon Pittman